astral-sh/uv/docs/reference/cli.md

 interpreters are found by searching for Python executables in the `PATH` environment variable.

-On Windows, the `py` launcher is also invoked to find Python executables.
+On Windows, the registry is also searched for Python executables.

 By default, uv will download Python if a version cannot be found.
 This behavior can be disabled with the `--no-python-downloads` flag or the `python-downloads` setting.